-Dental health is a very important part of your pet's overall health and wellness.
+Dental health is an important part of your pet's overall health and wellness.
 Dental disease can affect all organ systems in the body, especially the heart, liver, and kidneys.
-Your pet's teeth should be checked by a veterinarian at least per year.
-The treatment of dental disease includes a thorough dental cleaning and polishing and ideally dental radiographs as well.
-Radiographs (x-rays) will help determine the severity of the condition and whether or not further treatment is necessary.
-Treating early in the disease will not only help keep your pet healthy, but it may also prevent more extensive treatment, such as tooth extraction.
+Your pet's teeth should be checked by a veterinarian at least once a year.
+The treatment of dental disease includes a thorough dental cleaning and polishing.
+Dental radiographs are optional, but strongly recommended.
+Radiographs (x-rays) help determine the severity of the condition and whether or not further treatment is necessary.
+Early treatment helps keep your pet healthy and limit the need for surgical extraction.

 Our example patient is a 9 pound Shih Tzu.
-She is 7 years old at the time of the dental cleaning and previously had a dental cleaning with extractions when she was 3 years old.
-She came in for another dental cleaning as the tartar on her teeth had accumulated causing dental issues for the patient.
+She was 7 years old at the time of the dental cleaning and previously had a dental cleaning with extractions when she was 3 years old.
+She came in for another dental cleaning due to heavy tartar accumulation.

 Before the Cleaning

 Over time, tartar builds up on your pet's teeth.
-If the tartar is left on the teeth for a long time, it can cause serious damage such as gum recession, infection, and tooth decay.
+If the tartar is left for a long time, it can cause serious damage such as gum recession, infection, and tooth decay.

 After the Cleaning

-After the teeth have been cleaned with an ultrasonic scaler we can assess the gums and teeth without the tartar.
-After a thorough examination we can determine if the teeth need further diagnostics and treatment.
+After the teeth have been cleaned with an ultrasonic scaler, we can thoroughly assess the gums and teeth.
+This helps us determine appropriate diagnostics and treatment.

 Diagnostic Tools: Radiology

-By utilizing radiology (x-rays) we can determine the severity of the dental disease and damage done to the teeth and bone below the surface.
+By utilizing radiology (x-rays), we can determine the severity of the dental disease below the surface.
 X-rays are a valuable and appreciated tool for dentals.

 The Finished Product

-After removing the tartar accumulation with an ultrasonic scaler, we saw that the gum tissue had receded, revealing roots of some of the teeth as well as periodontal pockets in the gingival tissue surrounding the teeth.
-Over time, that damage causes the teeth to become mobile.
-Radiographs revealed the severity of the dental disease and deemed extraction necessary.
+After removing the tartar accumulation with an ultrasonic scaler, we saw that the gum tissue had receded, causing root exposure and periodontal pockets.
+Over time, that damage causes the teeth to become loose.
+Based on radiographs, tooth extraction was needed.

 Dental Cleanings are Pet and Owner Recommended!